August 29, 2023

 To prepare for any situation, you’ll need plenty of water and food in your emergency kit.
 Make sure you have multiple bottles of clean, fresh water and enough food for at least four to five days.
 Also include two collapsible bowls.
 Don’t forget to refresh any unused food every few months!

 If you have a cat, you should include enough litter for at least a few days.
-For dogs, you’ll want an extra roll of waste bags.
+For dogs, you’ll want a few extra rolls of waste bags.

 Towel and Blankets